I’m a Visual Artist exploring the field of Synthetic Media based on curiosity, serendipity and playfulness.

 -> ZHdK Diploma Exhibition (Group), Zurich 2022

-The installation transforms the endless stream of AI imagery into a physically bounded, focused form of perception.
-Each flag enforces a slowing down: from quick scrolling and swiping to deliberate looking and sensing.
+The installation acts as a counterweight to the endless stream of AI content.
+It transforms a fleeting digital moment into a bounded, physical experience.
+Each flag is an invitation to slow down, shifting from the habit of scrolling and swiping to deliberate looking and sensing.

 with Support from “Schweizer Botschaft Wien”